 One aspect to look out for is size.
 Many people think that the bigger the size, the more effective the blade.
 That is wrong!
 Of course, bigger blades are helpful depending on the situation and task at hand.
 If you end up using the wrong knife for the wrong job, this could ultimately lead to more problems than it is worth.
 Remember, your safety is ultimately the most important factor there is, so it is better to be comfortable with a small to mediums size knife than uncomfortable with an oversize knife.
 We carry this Paraframe Mini Tanto knife that is perfect for everyday usage (EDC), is incredibly lite with a short blade length just long enough to be highly useful – to cut rope, skin an apple, cut cable ties etc.

 Of course, the more advanced you are, and the more you learn about knives and survival, you will want to upgrade.
 For this reason, we recommend selecting a range of knives that have specific purposes including larger blades for actions such as batoning and levering – you will want a blade that is no shorter than 18cm for such tasks.
 For example, we carry a large blade survival knife from Miguel Nieto that is weather-resistant, has a comfortable handle and can use for multiple uses.

 Trust us, a pointy knife will be your best friend and is far more versatile than a knife that does not have one.
-Budget is a limiting factor for many folks, so make sure that your choice in knife will suit many needs, not just one.
+Budget is a limiting factor for many folks, so make sure that your choice of the knife will suit many needs, not just one.

 All of the knives on our site are good quality knives using many preppers at various skill levels.
 We hope this article has narrowed down some of your knifing needs!